iTwin/itwinjs-core/docs/learning/WriteAConnector.md

     const physicalModelId = this.queryPhysicalModel();
     const definitionModelId = this.queryDefinitionModel();
     if (undefined === groupModelId || undefined === physicalModelId || undefined === definitionModelId) {
-const error =`Unable to find model Id for ${undefined === groupModelId ?
+      const error = `Unable to find model Id for ${undefined === groupModelId ?
 ModelNames.Group : (undefined === physicalModelId ?
 ModelNames.Physical : ModelNames.Definition)}`;
-      throw new IModelError(IModelStatus.BadArg, error, Logger.logError, loggerCategory);
+      throw new IModelError(IModelStatus.BadArg, error);
     }

-    if (this._sourceDataState === ItemState.Unchanged) {
-      return;
-    }
+    this.issueReporter?.reportIssue(physicalModelId, "source", "Warning", "Test", "Test Message", "Type");

     if (this._sourceDataState === ItemState.New) {
       this.insertCategories();
       this.insertMaterials();
       this.insertGeometryParts();

+      // Create this (unused) Subject here just to generate the following code path for the tests:
+      // While running in its own private channel ...
+      // ... a connector inserts an element that is a child of its channel parent ...
+      // ... and that element is inserted into the repository model.
+      // That is perfectly legal ... as long as the correct locks are held.
+The HubMock and integration
+      // tests should fail if the correct locks are not held.
+      Subject.insert(this.synchronizer.imodel, this.jobSubject.id, "Child Subject");
     }

     this.convertGroupElements(groupModelId);
     this.convertPhysicalElements(physicalModelId, definitionModelId, groupModelId);
-    this.synchronizer.imodel.views.setDefaultViewId(this.createView(definitionModelId, physicalModelId, "TestBridgeView"));
+    this.synchronizer.imodel.views.setDefaultViewId(this.createView(definitionModelId, physicalModelId, "TestConnectorView"));

+    this.synchronizer.detectDeletedElements();
   }

 ```

 ### Execution Sequence

 The ultimate purpose of a Connector is to synchronize an iModel with the data in one or more source documents.
 The synchronization step involves authorization, communicating with an iModel server, converting data, and concurrency control. iTwin.js defines a framework in which the Connector itself can focus on the tasks of extraction, alignment, and change-detection.
 The other functions are handled by classes provided by iTwin.js.
-The framework is implemented by the BridgeRunner class.
-A BridgeRunner conducts the overall synchronization process.
+The framework is implemented by the ConnectorRunner class.
+A ConnectorRunner conducts the overall synchronization process.
 It loads and calls functions on a Connector at the appropriate points in the sequence.
 The process may be summarized as follows:

-- BridgeRunner: [Opens a local briefcase copy](./backend/IModelDb.md) of the iModel that is to be updated.
+- ConnectorRunner: [Opens a local briefcase copy](./backend/IModelDb.md) of the iModel that is to be updated.
 - Import or Update Schema
   - Connector: Possibly [import an appropriate BIS schema into the briefcase](./backend/SchemasAndElementsInTypeScript.md#importing-the-schema) or upgrade an existing schema.
-  - BridgeRunner: [Push](./backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) the results to the iModel server.
+  - ConnectorRunner: [Push](./backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) the results to the iModel server.
 - Convert Changed Data
   - Connector:
     - Opens to the data source.